Dan Abrams: Writing

 In March 2010, Abrams published the Washington Post bestseller Man Down: Proof Beyond a Reasonable Doubt That Women Are Better Cops, Drivers, Gamblers, Spies, World Leaders, Beer Tasters, Hedge Fund Managers and Just About Everything Else.
 He then co-wrote a series of books about forgotten trials.
 In 2018, he released his second book, Lincoln’s Last Trial: The Murder Case That Propelled Him to The Presidency.
 The book was a New York Times bestseller and received the 2018 Barondess/Lincoln Award.

 Abrams’ third book, Theodore Roosevelt for the Defense: The Courtroom Battle to Save His Legacy, was published on May 21, 2019, followed by John Adams Under Fire: The Founding Father's Fight for Justice in the Boston Massacre Murder Trial, in 2020, and Kennedy's Avenger: Assassination, Conspiracy, and the Forgotten Trial of Jack Ruby in 2021.

 Abrams’ sixth book, Alabama v.
 King: Martin Luther King Jr. and the Criminal Trial That Launched the Civil Rights Movement, was published in 2022.

 Restaurants

 Abrams was a co-owner with David Zinczenko of the restaurant The Lion in Manhattan's Greenwich Village and White Street in Tribeca.
 In 2025, he launched Danny’s restaurant.

 Personal life

 In June 2012, Abrams had his first child, a boy, with girlfriend Florinka Pesenti, who was part of the winning team on The Amazing Race 3.
 They had a daughter in 2021.

-In 2021, Abrams purchased Laurel Lake Vineyards on Long Island's North Fork, which he relaunched in the summer of 2021 under a name inspired by his two children, Ev&Em Vineyards.